NFL Odds Legend

 Now, if you are used to placing bets on your favorite games during the season, you are all too well aware of the ups and downs of betting on the NFL?

-However, what if you are new to the sports betting world and want to try your hand on betting on the NFL… then it’s important to understand the different ways to lay a bet/wager when it comes to NFL games.
+However, what if you are new to the sports betting world and want to try your hand on betting on using our NFL Odd’s … then it’s important to understand the different ways to lay a bet/wager when it comes to NFL games.

-In the next few paragraphs, you will learn about the different types of bet or wager you can place on a game such as the point spread, moneyline, over/under and futures.
+In the next few paragraphs, you will learn about the different types of bet or wager lines using our NFL odds on this page, you can place on a game such as the point spread, moneyline, over/under and futures odds.

 Considered as the most popular way to bet on not just an NFL game but across the board when it comes to pro sports, the point spread remains the “top-dog” when it comes to laying down a wager on the NFL.
-Sportsbook terminology also refers to the point spread as simply the line or spread and is an indicator that is used by the sportsbooks to bring about a balance of bettors to wager on either the underdog or favorite on the game.
+Sportsbook terminology also refers to the point spread as simply the line or spread and sometimes against the spread odds (ATS) it`s an indicator that is used by the sportsbooks to bring about a balance of bettors to wager on either the underdog or favorite on the game.